deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 You can access the settings in VS Code from the `File` -> `Settings` -> `Preferences` menu, or use the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>,</kbd> (<kbd>Cmd</kbd>+<kbd>,</kbd> on macOS).
 From there, use the search box to find the settings mentioned below in this post.

-If you prefer to modify the settings.json file directly, you can open it using the button in the top right corner of the settings window.
+If you prefer to modify the `settings.json` file directly, you can open it using the button in the top right corner of the settings window.
-The settings.json file will only show values that have been changed from their default at one point.
+The settings.json file typically only shows setting values that have been changed from their default.
-You can use the setting's gear icon to `Reset Setting` to its default value, and it will be removed from the settings.json file.
+You can use the GUI setting's gear icon to `Reset Setting` to its default value, and it will be removed from the settings.json file.

 ![Screenshot of the Settings UI in VS Code](/assets/Posts/2023-03-14-Visual-Studio-Code-default-settings-to-change/screenshot-of-settings-screen.png)